 Designs can range anywhere from engraving intricate patterns to carving out precise parts.

 What makes these machines, more specifically CNC wood routers, different from CNC mills is that CNC wood routers will work around the material and work on three axes.
 CNC milling machines move the workpiece itself and on a linear axis.

 Older versions of these machines were large and clunky, but new models are sleek and compact, even coming in desktop versions that sit on your desk and deliver the same astounding results.

-The software user experience has also been improved, so whether you’re a new user or a professional, you’ll feel comfortable working with the computer-aided technology.
+The software user experience has also been improved across all the best woodworking CNC machines, so whether you’re a new user or a professional, you’ll feel comfortable working with this computer-aided technology.